ksm/SwiftInFlux/README.md

 This document is an attempt to gather all the Swift features that are still in flux and likely to change.

 ### Contributing
-To contribute just add a row to the table below and send a pull request in.
+To contribute fork this project, add a row to the table below and pull request.

 ### Table of probable Swift changes